Recall of Boar's Head deli meats announced during investigation of listeria outbreak

 Testing is underway to determine if the liverwurst sample is connected to the outbreak, health officials said.

-The outbreak was first reported last week.
-As of Thursday, 34 people were sickened, with all but one hospitalized.
-Two people died.
+The listeria outbreak was first reported last week.
+Since late May, 34 people were sickened across 13 states, with all but one hospitalized.
+Two people died — in Illinois and New Jersey.
+It can take weeks for symptoms to develop symptoms so there may be more cases, officials said.

 People most commonly reported eating deli-sliced turkey, liverwurst and ham, officials said.